 Date & Time:

-If this course takes place on MS Teams.
-A link will be sent before the course start date direct from the trainer (Barnardo's).
+If this course takes place on MS Teams a link will be sent before the course start date direct from the trainer (Barnardo's).

-This new virtual course will provide professionals with an understanding of the concept of professional curiosity and its application within a safeguarding children context.
+This course will provide professionals with an understanding of the concept of professional curiosity and its application within a safeguarding children context.
 Professional curiosity explains the skill set, attitudes and behaviours which build practitioner confidence and competence in challenging parents and carers who use disguised compliance or hostility to distract professionals from their assessments/investigations into the welfare of the child.

 Professional curiosity is an integral part of ‘signs of safety’ which Birmingham uses, and the course will emphasise Sign of Safety as an approach and the role professional curiosity and difficult conversations in safety planning.